clulab/processors/webapp/Docker/README.md

 From this directory you can build the container with:

 ```
-docker build -f <Dockerfile> . -t eidos-webservice
+docker build -f <Dockerfile> . -t processors-webservice
 ```

 You can run the container with:

 ```
-docker run -id -p 9000:9000 eidos-webservice
+docker run -id -p 9000:9000 processors-webservice
 ```

 This launches the container and exposes port 9000.
-You can then navigate to `localhost:9000` to access the web application and may submit requests to `localhost:9000/process_text` as described [here](https://github.com/clulab/eidos#web-service).
+You can then navigate to `localhost:9000` to access the web application and may submit requests to `localhost:9000/process_text` as described [here](https://github.com/clulab/processors#web-service).

 ### Configuration
 Currently, this container is built with grounding activated (`useW2V = true`) and Google's pre-trained vectors are used, not GloVe.